-Capital expenditure has increased in the last financial year, with provisional outturn expenditure in 2022/2023 being £32m higher than the previous financial year.
-The outturn expenditure of £47.849m covered a range of projects, including Business and Industrial Units, the Highways Network, Schools and the Railway Infrastructure Project.
+Capital expenditure increased in 2022/2023, with outturn expenditure being £29.5m higher than the previous financial year.
+The outturn expenditure of £47.590m covered a range of projects, including Business and Industrial Units, the Highways Network, Schools and the Railway Infrastructure Project.

-The provisional outturn position forecasts an underspend of £0.33m against the in-year budget, mainly due to underspends on Coal Tip Safety, Bus Stop Infrastructure and the Childcare Offer (Small Grants Scheme).
+The outturn position indicates an underspend of £0.33m against the in-year budget, mainly due to underspends on Coal Tip Safety, Bus Stop Infrastructure and the Childcare Offer (Small Grants Scheme).